SyedKabir-dataWorm/Big-Data_Retail-Data-Analysis/README.md

 Date : Date of the week

-Temperature:  average temperature in the region  Fuel_Price:  cost of fuel in the region
+Temperature:  average temperature in the region.<br>
+Fuel_Price:  cost of fuel in the region. <br>
 MarkDown1-5:  anonymized data related to promotional markdowns.
 MarkDown data is only available after Nov 2011, and is not available for all stores all the time.
-Any missing value is marked with an NA
+Any missing value is marked with an NA.<br>
-  CPI: the consumer price index
+CPI: the consumer price index.<br>
-  Unemployment: the unemployment rate
+Unemployment: the unemployment rate.<br>
-  IsHoliday: whether the week is a special holiday week
+IsHoliday: whether the week is a special holiday week.<br>

 -------------------Sales CSV----------------------------